FIKARDOS CABERNET SAUVIGNON

 The Fikardos Cabernet Sauvignon is ideal with red meat dishes such as Slow-Roasted Beef Tenderloin, Slow-Roasted Boneless Leg of Lamb and Pan-fried Venison with Blackberry Sauce.
 In Cyprus, traditional dishes such as Lamb Kleftiko, Sheftalia, or Souvla are also well-accompanied by this wine.

-The Fikardos Cabernet Sauvignon has won the Thessaloniki International Wine Competition 2013 Grand Gold Award for being the best wine in the entire competition.
+Thessaloniki International Wine Competition 2013 Grand Gold Award (The best wine in the entire competition)

 Fikardos Winery works in close cooperation with vine growers and always aims in selecting the best grapes for vinification.
 Besides working with international varieties the winery gives strong emphasis to Cyprus Indigenous varieties.